 Also, make sure that there is a mix of interpersonal soft skills (you need to get things done with your crew mates) and technical skills (you need to be proficient using both equipment and technology).
 Share any unique qualifications that you might possess and give the captain an idea of your industry experience.

-Our comprehensive cover letter guide shares insights into font style, size and length as well as a number of other general considerations to make your seaman cover letter as impressive as possible.
-Have a look at the adaptable seaman cover letter example below:
+Our comprehensive cover letter writing guide shares insights into font style, size and length, plus other general considerations to make your seaman cover letter as impressive as possible.

 Dear Mr. Young,